Nosen92/gam075-qmk/readme.md

 - **`keyboard.json`'s layout schema does not support KLE's multi-rectangle key trick** (`w2`/`h2`/`x2`, used for the ISO Enter key's true L-shape).
 Using it silently discards the *entire file*, not just that one entry, producing confusing downstream errors ("No LAYOUTs defined", bootmagic range errors, missing bootloader).
 The VIA JSON format *does* support this trick — just not `keyboard.json` itself.
 Use a plain rectangle there instead.
 - **VIA's built-in `"qmk_rgb_matrix"` menu preset queries channel 2 (`RGBLIGHT`)**, which this board doesn't implement (it uses `RGB_MATRIX_ENABLE`, channel 3).
 This causes the whole Lighting tab to fail to load.
 The included `via/deltaco_gam075_via_v3.json` works around this with a fully custom `menus` block bound explicitly to channel 3.
 - **RGB Matrix effect numbering** is determined by `#include` order in `quantum/rgb_matrix/animations/rgb_matrix_effects.inc`, filtered to only the effects your `keyboard.json` enables — **not** the order they're listed in `keyboard.json` itself.
 If you add/remove effects, the VIA JSON's `Effect` dropdown numbering needs to be recalculated to match.
-- Custom effects (like the trans flag one here) get appended after the last built-in enabled effect in the enum — verify the actual number empirically (cycle to it with `RM_NEXT` and confirm) rather than assuming.

 ## Credits